monikakopec/CourseraProject/CodeBook.md

   Mean of Fast Fourier Transform applied to magnitude Jerk signals body gyroscope.
 The values are from -1 to 1.
 * FFTBodyBody_Gyroscope_Jerk_Magnitude_StandardDev
   Standard deviation of Fast Fourier Transform applied to magnitude Jerk signals body gyroscope.
 The values are from -1 to 1.

+The variables "Subject" and "Activity" are integer and the others are numeric.